johnsiilver/boutique/docs/README.md

 The second, runtime errors, happen when one of two events occur.
 The type of data to be stored in Boutique is changed on a write.
 The first data passed to the store is the only type that can be stored.
-Any attempt to store a different type of data will be result in an error.
+Any attempt to store a different type of data will result in an error.
 The second way is if the data being stored in Boutique is not a struct type.
 The top level data must be a struct.
 In a non-generic store, these would be caught by the compiler.
-But these are easy to avoid.
+But these are easy to avoid and are generally a non-issue.

 The third is more difficult.
 Changes are routed through Actions.
 Actions trigger Modifers, which also must be written.
 The concepts take a bit to understand and you have to be careful to copy the data and not mutate the data when writing Modifiers.
-This adds a certain amount of complexity, but changes to the store are easily readable from a readability perspective.
+This adds a certain amount of complexity.
+But once you get used to it, its very easy to follow.

-## Best use cases?

-Boutique is useful in the following scenarios:

-* You want a web based application to store state on the server and not in Javascript clients.
-Keep the client as a simple renderer of data changes sent from the server.
-* Your application has lots of clients, each which need to store state and receive updates.
-* You have an application that needs to store a single state and send changes to clients or go-routines.
-However, be aware that Boutique has runtime costs and may not be appropriate if every nanosecond counts.

 ## Let's get started!